5 NJ officials, candidates face political corruption charges

 Messages seeking a response to the charges were left with Thomas’ and three of the defendants’ lawyers.
 It’s unclear who is representing the fifth defendant.

 Thomas said Wednesday that he will seek to censure Joan Terrell Paige over online comments she made that questioned whether the attackers in the Dec.
 10 shooting at the JC Kosher Supermarket had a point in gunning down Jews.

-Thomas condemned the post and said he would seek Paige’s resignation at a meeting Thursday.
+Thomas condemned the post and said he would seek Paige’s resignation at a meeting Thursday, but a message posted on the school board’s website said the meeting had been cancelled.

 Grewal’s statement said that the defendants took tens of thousands in bribes offered in envelopes, paper bags and even a coffee cup stuffed with cash.